YashGaur000/Bank-Marketing-Lead-Conversion-Project/README.md

 Project Summary

-This project aimed to predict whether a customer would subscribe to a term deposit based on a marketing campaign dataset.
-Initially, I tried a basic Random Forest model after cleaning and one-hot encoding the data.
-It gave decent accuracy approx. 90%, but I noticed a strong class imbalance most people in the dataset said "no", which biased the model.
+In this project, I worked on predicting whether a customer would subscribe to a term deposit after a marketing campaign.
+What worked well was the overall flow of the project — cleaning the data, handling missing values, and using one-hot encoding to prepare the dataset.
+I used Random Forest as the main model, which gave good results, especially after applying SMOTE to fix the class imbalance.
+The recall and F1 score for the “yes” class improved, which was the main goal.

-To improve performance, I used SMOTE to balance the training data.
-After applying SMOTE, the overall accuracy dropped slightly, but the recall and F1 score for the minority class (those who said "yes") improved.
-Since the goal is to identify more potential leads, this trade-off was actually a good thing.

-Some features like 'pdays' and 'default' didn’t seem to contribute much and might be dropped in future versions.
-Also, after one-hot encoding, the number of columns increased a lot, which I handled using drop_first=True.
+What didn’t work as well was mode-based imputation for the 'poutcome' column, since over 80% of the values were "unknown".
+Replacing such a large chunk of data didn’t seem helpful, so I decided to keep "unknown" as its own category.
+Also, while the model did okay, it still struggled a bit with false positives.

-If I had more time, I would try tuning the model hyperparameters, testing ensemble methods like XGBoost, and exploring more meaningful feature engineering.
-I’d also like to experiment with calibration to get better probability scores instead of just hard classifications.
+If I had more time, I would explore hyperparameter tuning to boost performance, try models like XGBoost, and do some feature engineering like grouping age into bins or combining similar job types.
+I’d also look into model explainability to understand which features mattered the most.

-Overall, this was a great hands-on project to understand EDA, preprocessing, and model evaluation, especially with imbalanced data.